 from their teacher.
 These students will also appreciate you dearly.

-Needless to say, you can also specialize in preparing students for TOEFL or any other examination.
+Needless to say, you can also specialize in preparing students for TOEFL or any other examinations.

 Let us not forget teaching business English.
 There is an overwhelming demand for teachers who know the vocabulary of